Why study abroad?

 Do consider how you will fund your studies before applying.
 If you are a UK student intending to study a full degree overseas you will not be entitled to any loans or grants through the UK system of student financial support.
 Most students finance their overseas study through a mixture of savings, scholarships and personal loans.

-Many countries in Europe now offer courses taught in English where the tuition fees are lower than UK tuition fees.
+Many countries in Europe offer courses taught in English.
+Fees for international students vary widely between courses and universities within Europe, ranging from courses where tuition is free to courses where fees are much higher than the UK. .
 Or you could consider a country where the cost of living is lower than the UK, such as Eastern Europe, South Africa or China.
-Tuition fees are generally higher in the US, Canada, Australia and New Zealand but there are other benefits.
+US, Canada, Australia and New Zealand are also worth considering.
+Again, fees for international students vary widely with some courses costing much more than studying in the UK, but there are other benefits.
 In the US, for example, some universities offer generous financial support packages and scholarships; in Canada, Australia and New Zealand there are schemes for graduates to stay in the country to work.

 How to find a university abroad